FCJ-DNTU/karpenter-workshop-research/README.md

 ## How to use this repository?

 First, you must have an AWS Account and a User who has fit permissions.
-Then you have to launch an EC2 instance, `t2.micro` (Ubuntu).
+Then you have to launch an EC2 instance, `t2.micro` (Ubuntu 20.04).
 And you need to install git to get this repository.

+> Note: this workshop is performed in `us-west-2` (Oregon)

 ```bash
 git clone https://github.com/FCJ-DNTU/karpenter-workshop-research.git